webpro/DuckJS/README.md

 ## Why "duck"?

 All my projects are named after animal species.
-This one is called after ducks, referring to "dive below the surface" and grab something (i.e. the resources for a module).
+DuckJS is referring to "dive below the surface" and grab something (i.e. the resources for a module).